youssef3332-a11y/Dining-_Philosophers_Problem/README.md

 enter the repository with the commande  ```cd Dining-_Philosophers_Problem```

 ## usage
-before execution the program the user can modify some variables to influence bihaviour of the dining philosophers table in the [headerfile.h](headerfile.h) you can modify the next variables defined as macros:
+before execution the program ,the user can modify some variables to influence the bihaviour of the dining philosophers table: in the [headerfile.h](headerfile.h) you can modify the next variables defined as macros:
 ```C
 #define N 6 // Number of philosophers